Brandon-Michaud/NBA-Money-Lines/README.md

 ### Scraping, Wrangling, and Databasing
 The stats used by this project are all scraped from Basketball Reference.
-I chose to scrape games beginning in 2000, but this can changed as long as all of the basic and advanced box score stats are available for every game.
+I chose to scrape games beginning in 2000, but this can changed as long as all the basic and advanced box score stats are available for every game.
 All scrapers are stored in the `/Scrapers` directory.
 First, links to box scores are scraped for each day of the year using `scrape_box_score_links.py`.
 This process takes around 5-6 hours because of IP rate limiting of 30 requests per second.

-Next, I set up a database to store all of the box score information.
+Next, I set up a database to store all the box score information.
-The code assumes you use a PostgreSQL database.
+My code assumes you use a PostgreSQL database.
 Any other type of database will not work.
+My code also assumes you store the connection parameters to your database in a file named `database_helpers.py`.
+The expected structure of these parameters can be found in [Appendix A](#a-postgresql-connection-parameter-dictionary-structure).
 All database scripts are stored in the `/Database Scripts` directory.
 The scripts to create the tables can be found in `create_tables.sql`.
 I want to note here that my database design is not ideal, but my focus was on getting something working.